SteveKChiu/lua-intf/README.md

 		// class method can follow CFunction convention too int func_1(lua_state* L);

-		// allow arg1, arg2 to map to argiments
+		// allow arg1, arg2 to map to arguments
 		int func_2(lua_state* L, const std::string& arg1, int arg2);
 	};

-	// the follwoing can also be CFunction convention if it is added as class functions
+	// the following can also be CFunction convention if it is added as class functions
 	// note the first argument must be the pointer type of the registered class int obj_func_1(Object* obj, lua_state* L);
 	int obj_func_2(Object* obj, lua_state* L, const std::string& arg1, int arg2);